RasaHQ/rasa/docs/tutorial.rst

 .. _tutorial:

-Tutorial: building a restaurant search bot
+Tutorial: A simple restaurant search bot
 ==========================================

-Note: see :ref:`section_migration` for how to clone your existing wit/LUIS/api.ai app.
+.. note:: See :ref:`section_migration` for how to clone your existing wit/LUIS/api.ai app.

 As an example we'll use the domain of searching for restaurants.
 We'll start with an extremely simple model of those conversations.
 You can build up from there.